Hebi Henan, China Travel Guide

 Wander through local markets and street food areas to sample daily life and popular snacks.

-A unique local pea jelly, typically stir-fried with aromatics.
+A one-of-a-kind local pea jelly, typically stir-fried with aromatics.

 Various fillings, popular for a brunch or as a nibble.